Retirement relief is a recognition from the Irish State that a person’s business represents their life work.

 As you can see above, there is a significant difference in the amount of tax paid depending on the age of the disponer.

-Retirement relief is available to all business owners in the event that a chargeable event occurs i.e. a sale.
+Retirement relief is available to all business owners in the event that a chargeable event occurs i.e. a sale or liquidation.

 It is entirely and completely separate from any director pension benefits you have built up in the meantime.